winglang/docsite/blog/2023-05-06-why-language-in-age-of-ai.md

 });
 ```

-As you can see, either a human or an AI coder that writes Wing code is working at a high level of abstraction, letting the Wing compiler take care of the underlying cloud mechanics, such as IAM policies and networking (don't worry, it is [customizable](https://docs.winglang.io/blog/2023/02/17/plugins) and extensible, so you don't lose control when needed).
+As you can see, whether it's a human or an AI coder writing Wing code, they operate at a high level of abstraction, allowing the Wing compiler to manage underlying cloud mechanics like IAM policies and networking (don't worry, it's [customizable](https://docs.winglang.io/blog/2023/02/17/plugins) and extensible, so you retain control when necessary).

-Unlike human and AI coders, the compiler cannot make mistakes.
-It is also faster, deterministic, and doesn't lose context after a while.
-So the more work we delegate to it over either human or even AI the better.
+In contrast to human and AI coders, the compiler is infallible.
+It's also faster, deterministic, and doesn't lose context over time.
+Consequently, the more tasks we entrust to the compiler, rather than humans or AI, the better the outcome.
-It can compile the code to any cloud provider in a way that would not necessitate the human to have to need to dive into that code and have to be able to maintain it.
-The compilation artifacts are Terraform and JavaScript, which can be deployed with existing tried and tested tools.
+The compiler can compile the app for any cloud provider, requiring the human to only know and be able to maintain the higher-level cloud agnostic code.
+The resulting compilation artifacts, Terraform and JavaScript, can be deployed using reliable, tried-and-tested tools.

 Now let's take a look at the same code in one of the leading cloud development stacks today - Terraform + JavaScript.